-Procedures Action On the day of AGM (ii) Login to www.swsb.com.my Login with your user ID and password for remote participation at the AGM at any time from 10.00 a.m. i.e. 30 minutes before the commencement of the AGM on 29 August 2023 at 10.30 a.m. (iii) Participate through Live Streaming Select the "Virtual Meeting" from main menu.
-Click the "Join Meeting" located next to the event.
-You are required to provide your full name as per CDS account and your user registered email address.
-Kindly click the video link and insert the password given to you in your email notification in order to join the live video streaming.
-If you have any question for the Chairperson/ Board, you may use the Q&A platform to transmit your question.
-The Chairperson/Board will try to respond to all questions submitted by remote participants during the AGM.
-If time is a constraint, the responses will be emailed to you at the earliest possible time after the meeting ended.
-Take note that the quality of the live streaming is dependent on the bandwidth and stability of the internet connection at the location of the remote participants. (iv) Online remote voting Select "Voting" located next to the "Join Meeting" and indicate your votes for the resolutions that are tabled for voting.
-Voting session will commence once the Chairperson of the Meeting declare that the voting platform is activated and will announce the completion of the voting session of the AGM.
-Cast your vote on all resolutions as appeared on the screen and submit your votes.
-Once submitted, your votes will be final and cannot be changed. (v) End of RPV Facility The RPV Facility will end and the Messaging window will be disabled the moment the Chairperson of the Meeting announces the closure of the AGM.
+Procedures Action On 1 On the day of AGM (ii) Login to www.swsb.com.my Login with your user ID and password for remote the AGM at any time from 10.00 a.m. i.e. 30 min commencement of the AGM on 29 August 2024 at 1 utes before the (iii) Participate through Live Streaming Select the "Virtual Meeting" from main menu.
+Click the " Join Meeting " located next to the event. to provide your full name as per CDS account and you email address.
+Kindly click the video link and insert the password giv email notification in order to join the live video strear If you have any question for the Chairperson/ Board, Q&A platform to transmit your question.
+The Chairp try to respond to all questions submitted by remote pa the AGM.
+If time is a constraint, the responses will b at the earliest possible time after the meeting ended erson/Board will articipants during e emailed to you Take note that the quality of the live streaming is de bandwidth and stability of the internet connection a the remote participants. (iv) Online remote voting Select " Voting " located next to the " Join Meeting " a votes for the resolutions that are tabled for voting. nd indicate your Voting session will commence once the Chairperson declare that the voting platform is activated and w completion of the voting session of the AGM. • Cast your vote on all resolutions as appeared on the so your votes.
+Once submitted, your votes will be fina changed. (v) End of RPV Facility The RPV Facility will end and the Messaging window the moment the Chairperson of the Meeting announc the AGM.